 Some of the world’s highest lakes namely the Pangong and Tso Moriri are easily reachable from Leh either as one day or two day trips.
 The pristine trekking areas of the Markha valley are also short distance away from Leh.

 For the religiously and culturally inclined Ladakh abounds in Buddhist monasteries, gompas and festivals (mainly in summer).
 Some of the more famous ones near Leh are in Spituk, Thiksey, Chemrey, Stakna and Hemis.
 There is a world famous dance festival in Hemis during the summer months which is very popular with visitors.
 It showcases Buddhist culture, dances and traditions which are centuries old.

-The Nubra valley is another area much explored by the visitors across the Khardungla Pass towards Turtuk (which borders with Pakistan).
-This area boasts of numerous monastaries, trees of apricots and other fruits, and the double-humped bactrian camel which used to ply on the silk routes in ancient times, but now only gives joy rides to tourists.
+The Nubra valley is another area much explored by the visitors across the Khardung Pass towards Turtuk (which borders with Pakistan).
+This area boasts of numerous monasteries, trees of apricots and other fruits, and the double-humped bactrian camel which used to ply on the silk routes in ancient times, but now only gives joy rides to tourists.

 This route is also popular with people testing their driving skills.
 There is a metalled road right until the last village on the Indian side.
 The village of Turtuk there is part of the Baltistan and Karakoram range of mountains.

 The main tourist season in this region is from April to mid-October which are the summer months and also the harvesting season.
 The festivals celebrate life and coming of summer to bring prosperity and peace to the people.
-His Holiness the Dalai Lama celebrates his birthday in Leh during summer and is widely respected and followed all across Ladakh.
+The Dalai Lama celebrates his birthday in Leh during summer and is widely respected and followed all across Ladakh.